Jean-Baptiste Vuillaume: Career

+upper back: Exprès pour M. Nicolas de Haller 1872 (made especially for Mr. de Haller 1872).
+The instrument was gifted to Nikolai Haller by Vuillaume as a thank you gesture for purchasing a big collection of rare string instruments (which included the Bass of Spain by Antonio Stradivari).

 A rare violin by Vuillaume (c.
 1874, Paris) showcases inlaid ebony fleur-de-lys designs and is one of the last instruments to come out of Vuillaume's workshop, made a year before his death.
 Crafted for the famous violin dealer David Laurie, "Label reads: Jean Baptiste Vuillaume a Paris, 3 Rue Demour-Ternes, expres pour mon ami David Laurie, 1874", numbered 2976 and signed on the label.
-It's a copy of a Nicolò Amati violin originally belonging to Prince Youssoupoff (a Russian aristocrat and pupil of Henri Vieuxtemps).
+It's a copy of a Nicolò Amati violin originally belonging to Prince Nikolai Borisovich Yusupov (junior) (a Russian aristocrat and pupil of Henri Vieuxtemps).
 Only six copies were made.

 He also had practice violins, known as "St. Cécile violins", made by his brother Nicolas de Mirecourt.
 Another lesser line, also made by Nicolas, was labelled "Stentor".

 His main contribution to violin-making was his work on varnish.
 The purfling's joints are often cut on the straight and not on the bias as was traditional, in the middle in the pin.
 His brand is burnt at a length of 1 cm.
 There is generally a black dot on the joint of the top under the bridge.
 He used an external mould.
 The stop is generally 193 mm long.
 In this respect he follows to the French 18th-century tradition of a short stop (190 mm), which was traditionally 195 mm long in Italy and even 200 mm long in Germany.
 The violin's serial number is inscribed in the middle inside the instrument.
 Its date (only the last two figures) in the upper paraph on the back.
 His violins of the first period have large edges and his brand was then burnt inside the middle bouts.
 The varnish varied from orange-red to red.
 After 1860, his varnish became lighter.

 In addition to the above-mentioned bow makers, most 19th-century Parisian violin makers worked in his workshop, including Hippolyte Silvestre, Jean-Joseph Honoré Derazey, Charles Buthod, Charles-Adolphe Maucotel, Télesphore Barbé, Paul Bailly and George Gemünder.

 Nestor Audinot, a pupil of Sébastien Vuillaume, himself Jean-Baptiste's nephew, succeeded him in his workshop in 1875.
 Vuillaume died at the height of his career, widely regarded as the pre-eminent luthier of his day.